gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-publicmodels-Tag-gij-self-managed.md

 ## getCommitterEmail()
-Returns author email.
+Returns the author email.

 ## getCommitterName()
-Returns author name.
+Returns the author name.

 ## getCreationDate()
-Returns a creation date of the tag.
+Returns the creation date of the tag.

 ## getCreationDateFormatted()
-Returns a creation date formatted according to Jira settings and user's timezone.
+Returns the creation date formatted according to Jira settings and user's timezone.